EASTERN ILLINOIS UNIVERSITY FOUNDATION

 BOARD OF DIRECTORS

 Section 2.
-Ex Officio Directors: The President of the University, the Vice President for Business Affairs, the Vice President for External Relations, a member of the Board of Trustees of Eastern Illinois University designated by that Board, and a member of the Board of Directors of the Eastern Illinois University Alumni Association, Inc. designated by that Board, shall be ex-officio members of the Board of Directors of the Foundation but shall not have voting powers.
+Ex-Officio Directors: The President of the University, the Vice President for Business Affairs, the Vice President for Advancement, a member of the Board of Trustees of Eastern Illinois University designated by that Board, and a member of the Board of Directors of the Eastern Illinois University Alumni Association, Inc. designated by that Board, shall be ex-officio members of the Board of Directors of the Foundation but shall not have voting powers.

 Section 5.
 Attendance: All directors are expected to attend all regularly scheduled meetings, either in person or by conference phone.
 If an elected director consistently misses Board and/or assigned committee meetings within a term year, that director will forfeit consideration for election to a second term.
-Determinations will be made by the Executive Committee on a case-by-case basis in the event of unexpected emergencies, illness or family deaths and will make recommendations, as appropriate, to the Board Development Committee.
+Determinations will be made by the Executive Committee on a case-by-case basis in the event of unexpected emergencies, illness or family deaths.

 Section 7.
-Vacancies: If a vacancy occurs in the Board of Directors, the Board Development Committee shall recommend a candidate for approval by the Board of Directors.
+Vacancies: If a vacancy occurs in the Board of Directors, the Executive Committee shall recommend a candidate for approval by the Board of Directors.
 A director appointed to fill a vacancy shall serve for the unexpired term of the predecessor.

 Section 8.
 Powers and Duties: The Board of Directors shall manage the affairs of the Foundation and shall exclusively exercise all of its powers, except the election of members and directors at the annual meeting and such other matters as shall be submitted by the Board of Directors to the members or as shall be required by statute to be submitted to the members.